CfP & Guidelines

 Call for Papers

-We call for contributions that tackle the issue of victimhood in one of its myriad conceptual, historical, and geographical contexts.
-While we are principally interested in perspectives from the arts, humanities, and social sciences, we are also open to texts from other academic fields (provided that our pool of reviewers enables a fair assessment).
+We welcome approaches that treat the Ottoman world not as a historical cold case, but as a living entity with continued—even urgent—pertinence today, whether in terms of ideas or of facts.
+While we are primarily interested in perspectives from the humanities, arts, and social sciences, we are also open to texts from other traditions (provided that our reviewer pool enables a fair assessment).

-We are looking for articles (3500-7000 words) by authors who understand themselves as public intellectuals.
-As such, articles should (a) reflect the current state of research, (b) have a distinct, critical point of view, and (c) present the issues in a way that is accessible not just to scholars, but also to a broader public interested in critical thinking.
+We welcome articles (3500-7000 words) by authors who understand themselves as public intellectuals.
+As such, articles should (a) reflect the current state of research, (b) have a distinct, critical point of view, and (c) present the issues in a way that is accessible not just to scholars, but to a broader public audience interested in critical thinking.

-We are further looking for book reviews (max.
-2000 words), interviews (open word count), and literary/artistic pieces (open word count) that relate to the theme of victimhood.
-Reviews of older books are welcome as long as they (a) are original and previously unpublished, (b) take the volume’s historical context under consideration, and (c) contribute a critical and contemporary view to the debate.
+We further welcome book reviews (max.
+2000 words), interviews (open word count), and literary/artistic pieces (open word count) that relate to the volume’s theme.
+Reviews of older books are welcome as long as they (a) are original and previously unpublished, (b) take the book’s historical context under consideration, and (c) contribute a critical and contemporary view to the debate.

 Please consult and follow the dePICTions Submission Guidelines prior to submission.